sidhantagar/ConnectX/README.md

 ## How to run the game:

-1. Install python on your PC.
+1. Install python(Preferably python3) on your PC.

 2. Use pip to install numpy pandas and pygame libraries.